-During 2014, the Compensation Committee was comprised of Thomas J. Winkel, Jerry M. Bauer, Robert L. Demorest, Larry B. Hagness and G. Larry Owens, with Mr. Winkel serving as Chairman.
+During 2018, the Compensation Committee was comprised of Thomas J. Winkel, Jerry M. Bauer, Larry B. Hagness and G. Larry Owens, with Mr. Winkel serving as Chairman.
 None of the members of the Compensation Committee has ever been an officer or employee of the Company.
-During 2014, no executive officer of ours served as a member of the Board of Directors or compensation committee of any entity that had an executive officer serving as a member of our Board of Directors or Compensation Committee.
-See "Related Party Transactions" for a description of transactions between us and Bauer Built, Inc., of which Mr. Bauer is the chairman of the board and chief executive officer and the principal stockholder, and between us and Durand Builders Service, Inc., of which Mr. Hagness is the president and owner.
+During 2018, no executive officer of ours served as a member of the board of directors or compensation committee of any entity that had an executive officer serving as a member of our Board of Directors or Compensation Committee.
+See "Related Party Transactions" for a description of transactions between us and Bauer Built, Inc., of which Mr. Bauer is the chairman of the board and chief executive officer and the principal stockholder.